oh001738/Busytag-for-T-Display-S3/README.md

 - Designed for LilyGO T-Display S3 development board
 - Written in Arduino language (.ino)
 - Displays clock information on the onboard screen
+- **Game of Life Particle Animation**: When the Game of Life auto-resets, all live cells animate to form the "BusyBee" text using particle effects.
+- **Optimized Particle Text Animation**: Particles are arranged only along the text outline, resulting in a smoother and sharper font contour.
+The animation uses an easeOutCubic easing curve for more natural and elegant motion.

 ## Hardware Requirements